skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Builder.md

 ## Implementation
 ### How to use it?
-To use the Builder design pattern:
+To use the Builder design pattern, follow these steps:
-1. Define the complex object that needs to be constructed.
-2. Create an abstract Builder class with methods to build different parts of the object.
+1. Create a Builder interface or abstract class that defines the steps to construct the object.
-3. Create concrete Builder classes that implement the abstract Builder and provide specific implementations for building the parts.
+2. Create concrete builder classes that implement the Builder interface and provide specific implementations for each step.
-4. Create a Director class that controls the construction process using the Builder.
+3. Create a Director class that controls the construction process by using a Builder object.
-5. Use the Director to construct the object by calling the appropriate methods on the Builder.
+4. Use the Director to construct the object by calling the appropriate methods on the Builder.
-6. Retrieve the constructed object from the Builder.
+5. Retrieve the constructed object from the Builder using a getResult() method.

 ### Python code examples:
 ```python